Ivo-Balbaert/The_Way_to_Mojo/book/8_Python_integration.md

     # => (3, 5)
 ```

 You can import any other Python module in a similar manner.
 Keep in mind that you must import the whole Python module.
 You cannot import individual members (such as a single Python class or function) directly - you must import the whole Python module and then access members through the variable name you gave the module.
+The module must also be installed locally.

 Importing a module could give an error when that module is not locally installed.
 That's why we must indicate that fn main() could raise an error with: `fn main() raises`.
 A better way to handle this is to use a try/except construct, as in the following program, where we assume the Python pandas module is not locally installed.